 Inclusion Support

-To learn more about our service watch the video on Connecting with Inclusion Support and further details below.
+Want to know more about our services?
+Check out the video Connecting with Inclusion Support and explore the details below!

 Inclusion Support

-- In the form of a letter from an appropriate medical professional (see table below).
-If you are providing a letter from a medical professional you must ensure that it is printed on official letterhead and contains the Practitioner’s signature, provider number and contact details.
+- A recent letter from a relevant medical professional (see table below).
+If submitting a letter, ensure it is on an official letterhead and includes the practitioner's signature, provider number and contact details.

-- Depending on the nature of your condition, you may be required to update your medical documentation periodically during your studies.
+Please note: Depending on the nature of your condition, you may be asked to provide updated medical documentation periodically throughout your studies.

 Appropriate Medical Professional — supporting documentation